robOcity/ai-course/week-2-search.md

     1. **Discuss** - Programming assignment.
 Post questions about the assignment here and offer assistance to others.  _Include the name of the koan and test that you are looking for help on  in your title._

     1. **Discuss** - What is the difference between a world state, a state description, and a search node?
 Why is the distinction useful?  _Post your response by Wednesday and find two others who approached the problem differently, acknowledge the differences and seek common ground._

-1. **Programming Assignment**

-    1. **Configure:**  Use the Python 3 development environment you built last week to complete this assignment.

-    1. **Complete:** From the Python Koans repository, complete the following Koans in the **python3 folder**.
-If you need help or have questions, please post to week's programming assignment discussion topic.

-        1. about_true_and_false.py

-        1. about_dictionaries.py

-        1. about_classes.py

-        1. about_methods.py

-        1. about_inheritance.py

-    1. **Submit:**

-        1. Run all koans using the `run.sh` script for macOS or Linux systems, or `run.bat` script for Windows systems.

-        1. Take a screen shot of your results and submit it to dropbox by midnight Sunday.

-        1. Directions for how to take a screenshot can be found here for [macOS](https://www.wikihow.com/Take-a-Screenshot-on-a-Mac), [Linux](https://www.wikihow.com/Take-a-Screenshot-in-Linux) and [Windows](https://www.wikihow.com/Take-a-Screenshot-in-Microsoft-Windows).